mac-a-r0ni/liveslak/README.txt

 == Replace the liveslak init script ==

 The init script inside the initrd image is the core of liveslak.
 The init script prepares the Live filesystem and configures several run-time OS parameters.
 If you have made modifications to this init script you can easily replace the default init script with your own script using the '-i' option.
 The "upslak.sh" script is smart enough to recognize a iveslak template as input.
 The ".tpl" extension of some liveslak files means that these are templates.
 They are not usable as-is, because they contain placeholder strings like "@VERSION@" or "@DISTRO@" that first need to be replaced with real values.
 The "upslak.sh" script will take care of these substitutions.

+== Extend the size of an existing LUKS container ==

+Your Slackware Live USB stick will probably have two LUKS containers: one for your ''/home'' directory and the other to store persistent data.
+If space is running out inside such a container, you can use the '-x' and '-X' parameters to the script to indicate the relevant container and provide a size increase for it.
+Your data inside the container is safe; the filesystem inside it will be extended and this does not touch existing file data.

 == Wrap persistence data into a new squashfs module ==